 I was tasked to gain insights into how people are facing challenges at home, are their support needs being met, how people interact with their social or supporting networks, how providers manage health services with the goal to deliver a rewarding quality service for people within the community space.

 Create to a care system that enables people to live the richest possible lives, at home, in their communities, with their loved ones.

-Visiting three community health providers partners throughout Australia with a variety of operating models and size, I formed insights into how providers currently manage their day-to-day in different departments.
-Combined with the participant research strategy, this assisted in mapping the future eco-system for healthcare in Australia.
+Visiting three community health providers partners throughout Australia with a variety of operating models and sizes, we formed insights into how providers currently manage their day-to-day, combined with our participant research strategy assisting in shining a new light of a future state for healthcare for Providers in Australia.

 MAPPING THE CURRENT CX